-In November 2022, TCC Group entered the green energy trading market and officially inaugurated the energy resources in the market.
-"Energy Helper TCC Corporation Green Energy Trading As for the future plan regarding the green energy Platform."
-This platform incorporates diversified trading platform, the target for 2023 to 2025 of renewable energy sources and resources from each the energy supply matchmaking by the platform is expected to be nearly 175 MW, with estimated sales subsidiary of the Group, including energy generated of green energy of 54,500 MWh, 34,500MWh, and from wind, solar, geothermal, and ocean sources.
-161,000MWh, respectively, and cumulative sales Through the integration of TCC's charging devices, green energy trading, and power trading resources, of 250,000 MWh by 2025.
-Energy Helper TCC Corponew energy business will come to birth, providing ration Trading Platform will continue to optimize the more all-round energy services.
-Currently, there processes for green energy procurement to provide are more than 200 members on the platform.
-The more convenient ordering methods for accessing platform provides online green energy counseling, green energy to customers with needs.
-Energy Helper which enables the companies with a demand for TCC Corporation has also proactively participated in the external relevant SMEs matchmaking events green energy to conduct self-assessment by using big data analysis.
-The access to the green energy since 2023.
-We hope that the precious green energy consultant has occurred nearly 1,200 times since can become a strong support for the implementation the launch.
-Furthermore, the green energy supply not of SMEs' sustainability development and the achieveonly incorporates the green energy sources of the ment of goals of RE100.
-Group but also discusses with offshore wind power corporations, expecting better deployment of green
+In November 2022, TCC Group entered the green energy trading market and officially inaugurated the "Energy Helper TCC Corporation Green Energy Trading Platform."
+This platform incorporates diversified renewable energy sources and resources from each subsidiary of the Group, including energy generated from wind, solar, geothermal, and ocean sources.
+Through the integration of TCC's charging devices, green energy trading, and power trading resources, new energy business will come to birth, providing more all-round energy services.
+Currently, there are more than 200 members on the platform.
+The platform provides online green energy counseling, which enables the companies with a demand for green energy to conduct self-assessment by using big data analysis.
+The access to the green energy consultant has occurred nearly 1,200 times since the launch.
+Furthermore, the green energy supply not only incorporates the green energy sources of the Group but also discusses with offshore wind power corporations, expecting better deployment of green energy resources in the market.